Modelling and Verifying Neuronal Archetypes in Rocq: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:background}, we introduce the state of the art relative to neural network modelling, we describe the computational model we have chosen, the Leaky Integrate-and-Fire model (LI\&F), and we briefly introduce the basic archetypes that we consider.
-In Section~\ref{sec:model}, we introduce the Coq Proof Assistant and we present our model of neuronal circuits in Coq, which includes definitions of neurons and operations on them, as well as definitions for combining them into general circuits and specific archetypes.
+In Section~\ref{sec:model}, we introduce the Rocq Prover and present our model of neuronal circuits in Rocq, which includes definitions of neurons and operations on them, as well as definitions for combining them into general circuits and specific archetypes.
 In Section~\ref{sec:neuronprops}, we present and discuss several important properties of single neurons, starting with properties of multiple-input neurons and the relation between the input and output, and then considering the particular case of single-input neurons.
 In Section~\ref{sec:circuitprops}, we present some properties of general neuronal circuits.
 Because archetypes are circuits, these properties will hold of all archetypes also.
 In Section~\ref{sec:archetypeprops}, we present properties of archetypes, moving toward more complex properties that express interactions between neurons and behaviors of neuronal circuits in general.
 Finally, in Section~\ref{sec:concl}, we conclude and discuss future work.
-The accompanying Coq code can be found at https://github.com/afelty/NeuronalArchetypesAppendix.git.\footnote{The files run in Coq V9.0.0, currently called the Rocq Prover.}
+The accompanying Rocq code can be found at https://github.com/afelty/NeuronalArchetypesAppendix.git.\footnote{The files currently run in Rocq V9.1.0.}